joyent/conch-api/docs/modules/Conch::Controller::Device.md

 ### remove\_links

-Removes all links from the device record.
+When a payload is specified, remove specified links from the device record;
+with a null payload, removes all links.

 ### set\_build